Learn the fast way to remove wallpaper with this simple and easy method! Plus, a great tip for speedy cleanup!

 Wouldn’t that be nice?
 Grab my FREE When to Remove Wallpaper cheat sheet so you know exactly when you can skip this whole project!

 Note: This post contains affiliate links.
 If you click and make a purchase, I may receive compensation (at no additional cost to you.)

 What Didn’t Work

-Once I had all my tools, I was ready to start.
-I scored my walls with the paper tiger thing, then sprayed with the laundry detergent.
+I started by scoring my walls with this snazzy paper tiger thing that other internet people raved about, then sprayed with a laundry detergent/water mixture.
 Before I tell you all about how this was stupid and got me nowhere, lets talk a little about the composition of wallpaper.